-Asymmetry in the strength of this muscle group may result in misalignment of the knee joint, giving the appearance of knock knees.
+Asymmetry in the strength of this muscle group may result in misalignment of the knee joint.
+This gives the appearance of knock knees.
 Generally it will be the inner most compartment of this muscle that is weak.

 - Biceps Femoris

-If these muscles are not controlled well because they have poor activation or endurance, they muscles will not be able to hold the knee joint in a correct alignment constantly.
+If these muscles are not controlled well because they have poor activation or endurance, they will not be able to constantly hold the knee joint in a correct alignment.
 In other words, the muscles will get tired, and they will not be doing their job.